 - Recent cases that have challenged the constitutional validity of the opposite-sex requirement of marriage - B.C. case of Equality for Gays and Lesbians Everywhere (EGALE) [2003] B.C.J.
 No. 994 (B.C.C.A.)(QL), and - Ontario case of Halpern v.
 Canada (Attorney General) [2003] O.J.
-No. 2268 (O.C.A.)(QL)

-- In the above cases the respective Courts of Appeal ruled that the existing common law definition of marriage as the "union of one man and one women" is unconstitutional - The Court of Appeal in the Halpern case also stated the following: - "Freedom of religion under s.
-2(a) of the Charter ensures that religious groups have the option of refusing to solemnize same-sex marriages" - Neither the Halpern nor the EGALE cases have been appealed to the Supreme Court of Canada
+No. 2268 (O.C.A.)(QL) - In the above cases the respective Courts of Appeal ruled that the existing common law definition of marriage as the "union of one man and one women" is unconstitutional - Neither the Halpern nor the EGALE cases have been appealed to the Supreme Court of Canada

 - Hendricks v.
-Quebec (Attorney General) [2002] J.Q. no 3816(QL) Quebec Superior Court - The statutory opposite-sex requirement for marriage in Quebec violates s.
+Quebec (Attorney General) [2002] J.Q.
+No 3816(QL) Quebec Superior Court - The statutory opposite-sex requirement for marriage in Quebec violates s.
 15(1) of the Charter - This case is being appealed to the Quebec Court of Appeal - Section 15 of the Canadian Charter of Rights and Freedoms does not specifically guarantee equality based on "sexual orientation" but the courts have found analogous grounds to those protected in section 15

-- 2. Draft Federal Legislation - In the summer of 2003, the federal government confirmed that it would not appeal the decisions of the Courts of Appeal in B.C., Ontario and the Quebec cases referenced above - Draft federal legislation was prepared by the federal government in the summer of 2003 - In October 2003, the federal government submitted its factum to the Supreme Court of Canada in support of a reference to determine the constitutionality of its draft legislation recognizing the union of same sex couples www.carters.
+- 2. Proposed Federal Legislation - In the summer of 2003, the federal government confirmed that it would not appeal the decisions of the Courts of Appeal in B.C., Ontario and the Quebec cases referenced earlier - Proposed federal legislation was prepared by the federal government in the summer of 2003 - In October 2003, the federal government submitted its factum to the Supreme Court of Canada in support of a reference to determine the constitutionality of its draft legislation recognizing the union of same sex couples